-1. Introductory Notes To Standard Deviation: Fluctuation In Random Phenomena
+I. Introduction to Standard Deviation: Fluctuation in Random Phenomena

 Furthermore, the results of a random (or probability, or stochastic) event can be defined as a data series (or a statistical series).
 All data series show variation, or variability, or fluctuation.
 Although some elements may be equal to one another, many elements differ in value.